jonaharagon/cocdevteam-info/index.md

 **Basically**, it means that you **can** distribute, and modify this website and all derivatives, as long as they are also licensed under the GPL 2.0 license and you provide a linkback to this page.
 More terms and conditions can be found in the full text.

 It is important to note that the GPL 2.0 license **does not cover** the downloads.
-All downloads on this website are provided under the **Dark Elixr Developers` software license**, which can be viewed below:
+All downloads on this website are provided under the **Dark Elixr Developers' software license**, which can be viewed below:

 ```
 Dark Elixir Developers' software license